Matthew Stafford: 2006 season

 "Matthew Stafford eventually will be the No. 1 pick in the NFL Draft.
 Write that down."

 — Football analyst Mel Kiper, Jr. on ESPN Radio in September 2006.

 Stafford graduated early from high school and enrolled at the University of Georgia in January, where he became the first true freshman quarterback to start for the Georgia Bulldogs football team since Quincy Carter in 1998, and first out of high school to start since Eric Zeier in 1991.
 Stafford wore number 7 at Georgia.
-He completed five of 12 passes for 102 yards and one touchdown in a Georgia spring game.
+He completed five of 12 passes for 102 yards and a touchdown in a Georgia spring game.

 Stafford debuted late in the season opener of the 2006 season against Western Kentucky and went 3 of 5 passing for 40 yards and a touchdown pass in the 48–12 victory.
 During the season's second game, against South Carolina, starting quarterback Joe Tereshinski III was injured, forcing Stafford to come off the bench.
 Although he completed just 8 of 19 passes for 171 yards and three interceptions, Georgia won the game, 18–0.
 Against University of Alabama Birmingham the following week, Stafford made his first collegiate start.
 Georgia won, 34–0.
 Victories over Colorado and Ole Miss improved Georgia's record to 5–0, but the heart of the conference schedule loomed.

 The rest of the season was inconsistent for Stafford and the Bulldogs.
 Following home losses to both Tennessee and Vanderbilt, head coach Mark Richt named Stafford the starter for the rest of the season ahead of Tereshinski.
 Stafford completed 20 of 32 passes for 267 yards and two touchdowns in a 27–24 win over Mississippi State, and was named the Southeastern Conference (SEC) Freshman of the Week for his efforts.
 Statistically, he had his best game of the season against the No. 5 Auburn Tigers.
-Stafford finished the game 14 of 20 for 219 yards and a touchdown, and added 83 rushing yards and a touchdown on seven carries in Georgia's 37–15 upset win.
-The following week, Stafford led the Bulldogs on a 12-play, 64-yard drive and threw a late game-winning touchdown pass to Mohamed Massaquoi in Georgia's 15–12 win over No. 16 Georgia Tech.
+Stafford finished the game 14 of 20 for 219 yards and a touchdown, and added 83 rushing yards and a touchdown on seven carries in Georgia's 37–15 upset victory.
+The following week, Stafford led the Bulldogs on a 12-play, 64-yard drive and threw a late game-winning touchdown pass to Mohamed Massaquoi in Georgia's 15–12 victory over No. 16 Georgia Tech.

 Stafford completed his freshman season by leading Georgia to a 31–24 come-from-behind victory over Virginia Tech in the Chick-fil-A Bowl, after the Bulldogs trailed 21–3 at halftime.
 Stafford threw for 129 yards and a second half touchdown to spark the comeback and allow Georgia to finish the season with a 9–4 record.
 Stafford finished with 1,749 passing yards, seven touchdowns, and 13 interceptions.